 Remediating High-Level Radioactive Liquid Waste at the Savannah River Site (SRS)

-- Conceived and implemented double-stacking of canisters in the first storage building, avoiding the $130M cost for construction of a new storage building.
+- ~2,000 canister storage positions modified for double-stacking canisters in GWSB 1 and 2, avoiding the $130 million cost for construction of a new storage building

 - 1 million gallons of decontaminated salt solution and other materials transferred to the Saltstone Production Facility

 - 6 million gallons of grout (decontaminated salt solution and cementitious materials) permanently disposed of in SDUs